zealzel/my-hugoblox-landing/content/post/data-visualization/index.md

 ---
 title: 📈 Communicate your results effectively with the best data visualizations
+subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
 summary: Use popular tools such as Plotly, Mermaid, and data frames.
 date: 2023-10-25
 authors: